Madison Cawthorn: Personal life

 Cawthorn describes himself as a Christian.
-He has an older brother named Zachary.
+He has an older brother.

 Cawthorn married Cristina Bayardelle, a college student and competitive CrossFit athlete, in a December 2020 civil ceremony, followed by an April 2021 outdoor ceremony.
 In December 2021, Cawthorn announced they were getting divorced.
+In April 2026, Cawthorn announced his engagement to Alisya Mata.

 Cawthorn relocated from North Carolina to Cape Coral, Florida, after his term in Congress ended in 2023.

 Cawthorn said that he trained in wheelchair racing for the 2020 Summer Paralympics, but never competed at a qualifying level and was not involved in a team.

 Controversies

 Sexual misconduct allegations

 In August 2020, during Cawthorn's campaign for Congress, several women accused him of sexually aggressive behavior, sexual misconduct, and sexual assault.

 Katrina Krulikas described an incident when she was 17 and Cawthorn was 19 in which he pressured her to sit on his lap and attempted to kiss her forcibly twice, which she resisted.
 Cawthorn did not deny the allegations, but said, "I did try and kiss her, just very normal, just in a flirtatious way", adding, "If I did make her feel unsafe, I feel bad", but questioned the timing of her allegation.
 His campaign characterized Krulikas's allegations as politically motivated, which she denied.

 After Krulikas made her allegations, three other women made allegations of sexual misconduct against Cawthorn, including forcible grabbing and kissing.
 One woman said Cawthorn called her "just a little blonde, slutty American girl" when she rejected his sexual advances.

 On October 17, 2020, a group of Patrick Henry College alumni released a public letter accusing Cawthorn of "sexually predatory behavior" while he was a student there for a little more than one semester, as well as of vandalism and lying.
 The letter originally had ten signatories but the number increased to over 150 alumni in less than a week.
 Cawthorn claimed that most of the signers did not know him personally and his campaign posted a response letter of support for him signed by six alumni, two of whom work for Cawthorn's campaign.
 Cawthorn's response letter implied support by former Patrick Henry College President Michael Farris; Farris disavowed the support letter and asked that he not be associated with it.

 A February 2021 BuzzFeed News investigation found 20 people who said that Cawthorn had harassed his female classmates during college; the reporters spoke to four women who said he had harassed them.
 It was alleged that Cawthorn often recklessly drove women in his car to remote areas off campus while asking them sexual questions: he reportedly called these journeys "fun drives".
 Two resident assistants said they warned women to avoid Cawthorn and not to ride in his car.
 A male acquaintance said Cawthorn bragged about pulling a woman into his lap and putting a finger between her legs.